chemgymrl/chemgymrl/docs/lesson_2_react.md

 |--------------|-------------|--------|----------------|----------------|----------------|-----|
 | Value range: | 0-1         | 0-1    | 0-1            | 0-1            | 0-1            |0-1|

 Each index corresponds to the following label and how we change them.
-For example is action[0] = 0 then the temperature will decrease.
+For example is action[0] = 0 then the temperature will decrease by dt.
-If it is set to 0.5 then it will stay the same and if set to 1 then the temperature will increase.
+If it is set to 0.5 then it will stay the same and if set to 1 then the temperature will increase by dt.

 First let's start by importing all the modules we need.